TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 2/1 John 2.26.md

 ---

-These things have I written unto you concerning them that would lead you astray.
+These things I have written to you concerning those who would lead you astray.